FatemaAlsaaidi/Go/README.md

 **Why?**
 - Because the function math.Sin() needs a float64, but n is an int.
 - Go doesn’t automatically convert between numeric types.
+**Note**
+- const means immutabl; const l = 3 defines a constant, and constants in Go cannot be changed after declaration.